Fl4m3Ph03n1x/resource-pooling-api/README.md

   Core-->Storage
 ```

 The API is a thin layer on top that receives requests and translates them to a
 format the Core can understand.
-Once the Core responds, it transalates those
+Once the Core responds, it translates those
-reponses to a format other HTTP clients can understand and sends that response.
+responses to a format other HTTP clients can understand and sends that response.

 The Core, as the name implies, is the heart of the application.
 It has all the
 business logic.
 It communicates with a persistence layer, Storage, to save and
 recover data if needed.

 Storage, is the persistence layer.
 In this solution, it uses ETS to persist
 data in memory, but if we wanted to persists data more permanently in disk, we
 could use DETS.

-Each layer is independant from each other.
+Each layer is independent from each other.
 Any given layer may only ask things
 to the layer bellow it, and in this specific case, respond to queries to the
 layer above.

 As long as the public API of each layer is the same, changes in each layer are
-self contained and invisble to the layers above.
+self contained and invisible to the layers above.

 ## Efficiency

 Following is the BIG O notation of complexity for each endpoint:
  - `PUT /cars` is O(n) where `n` is the number of cars
  - `POST /journey` is O(1)
  - `POST /dropoff` is O(1) in a best case scenario, O(n*m) where `n` is the number
  of cars that have the same amount of free seats and `m` is the number of groups
- waiting for a car
+ waiting for a car.
+This could be improved by simply returning OK, and then
+ asynchronously assign the car to the next passenger.
  - `POST /locate` is O(1)

  It is clear, that the `/dropoff` endpoint is by far the most expensive, but
  this comes with the benefit of all the other endpoints having const Big O
  complexity.